The Bachelor of Science in Computer Science degree will prepare you for a wide-ranging and fast-growing field.

 HBU students in the bachelor’s degree in computer science program design and build real control systems and real computer programs.

 In your junior and senior years in HBU’s Computer Science Program, you will:

-In HBU’s College of Engineering, at the start of freshman year, computer science students begin learning to address cyber-related issues (e.g., security, Internet of Things, embedded systems, software protection, network defense, programming, mobility, etc.).
-First-year computer science projects use a versatile hardware platform (mobile electronics kit, computing kit) to provide students with hand-on projects while learning the intricacies of engineering and computing.
-In this immersive learning environment, as computer science students deal with actual problems that require physical and practical solutions, they develop problem-solving, critical thinking, communication and other non-technical skills.
+In HBU’s College of Science and Engineering, at the start of freshman year, computer science students begin learning to address cyber-related issues (e.g., security, Internet of Things, embedded systems, software protection, network defense, programming, mobility, etc.).
+First-year computer science projects use a versatile hardware platform (mobile electronics kit, computing kit) to provide students with hands-on projects while learning the intricacies of engineering and computing.
+In this immersive learning environment, as computer science students deal with actual problems that require physical and practical solutions, they develop problem-solving, critical thinking, communication and other transferable skills.